Tag Archives: Culture

 10171241_10201718048734898_1325660929898754720_n

-Into my pre-teen years—although I tried to hide my true feelings—I became self-conscious that developed into a guarded inferiority complex.
-While not shy as my mother had been, I felt like an outcast: I came from a broken home, my family was poor, and I was still on the school’s free lunch program.
+Into my pre-teen years—although I tried to hide my true feelings—I became self-conscious, which developed into a guarded inferiority complex.
+While not as shy as my mother had been, I felt like an outcast: I came from a broken home, my family was poor, and I was still on the school’s free lunch program.
 My clothes were hand-me-downs.
 We didn’t own a car.
 I didn’t even own a bike, although I always wanted one.
-We didn’t go on vacations like to Disney World the other kids bragged about, nor could we afford the latest trends or luxuries as others.
+We didn’t go on vacations to Disney World, like the other kids bragged about, nor could we afford the latest trends or luxuries like others.

 As I wrestled with these feelings of mediocrity, I became ashamed of my Puerto Rican heritage.
-I didn’t play the blame-game, but felt second-rate, forever on the outside looking in.
+I didn’t play the blame game, but felt second-rate, forever on the outside looking in.
 I determined not to let anyone see through my brittle exterior to see a weakling.
-In school, because I didn’t feel part of the “in” crowd, I enviously watched as the popular kids were voted for class president, vice-president, or secretary.
+In school, because I didn’t feel part of the “in” crowd, I enviously watched as the popular kids voted for class president, vice president, or secretary.
 In my mind, I believed the ritzy kids went to summer camps, swimming lessons, and Girl Scout meetings.
 After all, they paid for their school lunches, not the state.
 They wore the latest fashions, not hand-me-downs.
-Their straight pearly whites glistened when they smiled.
+Their straight, pearly whites glistened when they smiled.
 They even pronounced their words perfectly.
 They lived in big houses whose parents had “nest eggs.”

 “Some are more privileged than others,” Grandma explained to me.
 “But we are all the same in God’s eyes.”